hmcts/hmc-docker/README.md

 - [Docker](https://www.docker.com)

-*Memory and CPU allocations may need to be increased for successful execution of hmi applications altogether.
+- *Memory and CPU allocations may need to be increased for successful execution of hmi applications altogether.
 (On Preferences / Advanced)*

 - [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) - minimum version 2.0.57
 - [jq Json Processor](https://stedolan.github.io/jq)

-*The following documentation assumes that the current directory is `hmc-docker`.*
+- *The following documentation assumes that the current directory is `hmc-docker`.*

+- All Azure resources (topics, subscriptions, inbound and outbound queues, and their corresponding connection strings) have been created and configured

 ## Quick start